soxprox/form-validation/README.md

 # form-validation

-This library provides an easy way to validate your javascript and NodeJS applications.
-It's not only for form data, you can use it to validate any data.
+This library provides an easy way to validate your javascript applications.

 ## Installation